 Travel by a group of employees in the same aircraft or other mode of transportation is discouraged when the employees’ responsibilities are such that an accident could seriously affect the functioning of the University.

-Before a private aircraft (including a rented aircraft) may be used for official travel, the pilot must register with and obtain written approval from the CSU Executive Vice Chancellor/Chief Financial Officer or University President.
+Before a private aircraft (including a rented aircraft) may be used for official travel, the pilot must register with and obtain written approval from the University President, or designee.

 When private aircraft are used on University business, the appropriate campus officials are responsible for requiring that employees have adequate Bodily Injury, Property Damage, and Passenger Liability Insurance coverage.
-In addition, pilot and insurance requirements outlined in the CSU Travel Procedures and Regulations must be met.
+In addition, pilot and insurance requirements outlined in the CSU Travel Procedures and Regulations must be met and approved by Risk Management prior to flight.

 361.7.2 Donor Provided Air Travel